-Jade Gritzfeld - Jade Gritzfeld is an active member of the choral community in Regina.
+Jade Gritzfeld is an active member of the choral community in Regina.
 In addition to singing with the Prairie Chamber Choir and being a founding board member, she sings with Vivace Community Choir and Campion Schola.
-Recently, Jade decided that she would enjoy taking voice lessons and is busy preparing for her Royal Conservatory Grade 8 vocal exam.
+A few years ago, Jade decided to start taking voice lessons.
+She is currently preparing for her Royal Conservatory Grade 9 vocal exam.
 For fun, she also started playing her flute again.
 Jade has a true Prairie spirit of hard work and sense of community.
 She is thrilled to be involved with a choir that celebrates the music of the Canadian Prairies where she was born.

-Patrick Johnson - Brought up & razed in Regina, patrick johnson lives again in Vibank.
-Father of 2 girls, he is presently the Music Minister at St. Matthew's Anglican, Regina & also accompanist for the Regina Ladies Choir. patrick has a U of R music degree & enjoys both composing & performing.
+Patrick Johnson was brought up & razed in Regina, patrick johnson lives again in Vibank.
+Father of 2 girls, he is presently the Music Minister at St. Matthew's Anglican, Regina & also accompanist for the Regina Ladies Choir.
+Patrick has a U of R music degree & enjoys both composing & performing.
 He is finishing a musical about Louis Riel & hopes to right the First Nations situation in Canada before he dies.
 Peace & love to all.
 Mitakuye Oyasin.
 All My Relations.

 Edward Willett has sung choral music his entire life, beginning in high school with the Western Christian College Chorus directed by his father, James Willett, in Weyburn, where he grew up.
 He sang with the Harding University A Cappella Chorus in Searcy, Arkansas, then with the University of Regina Chamber Singers and the Regina Philharmonic Chorus, and is currently a member of the Canadian Chamber Choir, an auditioned choir with members drawn from across Canada, as well as the Lyric Singers here in Regina.
 He has performed, both professionally and just for fun, in numerous operas and musicals across Saskatchewan.
 A full-time freelance writer, Ed is the award-winning author of more than fifty books of science fiction, fantasy, and non-fiction for adults, young adults, and children.